8 Tips to Prepare Your Child For PSLE Science Papers

-Tip 1 – Remember the important science knowledge
+Tip 1 – Remember the important scientific concepts

-Many parents focus their child on the 3Ps: Practice, Practice and more Practice.
-Their solution is to complete as much past-year papers as possible.
+Many parents focus on the 3Ps: Practice, Practice and more Practice.
+Their solution is to complete as many past-year school exam papers as possible.

-Yet students have difficulty writing out the answers in the OEQ properly.
+Yet some students have difficulty writing out the answers in the OEQ.

 - Condensation is where warmer water vapour…. loses heat and condenses to form ….